-In today’s “Financially Savvy Female“ column, we chat with Christina Klenotic, senior vice president and head of brand and strategic partnerships at digital lending platform Laurel Road, about some of the alarming ways women are lagging behind men financially — and what can be done to even the playing field.
+In this “Financially Savvy Female“ column, we chat with Christina Klenotic, the former senior vice president and head of brand and strategic partnerships at digital lending platform Laurel Road, about some of the alarming ways women are lagging behind men financially — and what can be done to even the playing field.

 Women have been at a financial disadvantage for years — they are paid less, invest less and have more debt.

 “Our data shows that women have faced more financial difficulties than men from outset, and then it’s exacerbated by student debt and the pay gap,” Klenotic said.

 And the coronavirus pandemic has only made things worse.

 “Women, in particular, have had a lot of added challenges during the pandemic that have impacted their finances — navigating childcare, changing work environments and just the mental stress of a truly unprecedented time,” Klenotic said.
 “Three-quarters of those surveyed agreed that women have been disproportionately impacted by the pandemic, with 85% of BIPOC women in agreement.
 Our survey also found that nearly half — 48% — of women say that their work situation has been negatively impacted during COVID-19.”

 Millions of Americans lost their jobs during the pandemic, but women bore the brunt of these losses.
 Overall, women lost a net of 5.4 million jobs, which is about 1 million more than men.
 This was partly due to women leaving the workforce to take on childcare duties with schools and day cares closed.
 A GOBankingRates analysis from 2021 found that it could take women 18 to 24 more months than men to get back up to pre-pandemic employment.

 The rise in unemployment among women, in particular, is just one way they are now at a financial disadvantage.
 Here are three more major areas where women are lagging behind men financially — plus, what they can do to catch up.

 Women Are Less Likely Than Men To Ask for a Raise